LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/studio.rst

 Commit Your Work
 ----------------
 This repository will be used for the next two studios.
-Be sure to stage and commit your changes.
+Be sure to stage, commit, and push your changes.
 The next studio will start with a different branch.

 #.
 Verify the branch and status of the files.
 #.
 Commit your changes.